damiencorpataux/nolog/README.md

 Or if you want your monitored nodes to process as little as possible:
 ```
-# This plan is executed (cron) on the monited node and pushed raw loglines
+# This plan is executed (cron) on the monited node and pushes raw loglines
 # to the moniting node by appending data to a file
 plan = {
     'input': [{